Information for International Students

 Whether you are considering an education with Vancouver School of Theology or have already been accepted, this page has information that will help you settle into your new life as a student in Canada!
 Read on to find out about opening a bank account, acquiring a social insurance number, finding a place to live and more.

-For information about documentation please download Welcome-to-Canada
+For information about required documentation please download Welcome-to-Canada

 For information about banking in Canada please download Welcome-To-Canada_Banking